 with $x\equiv r/r_c$, and

-where the dimensionless function $g(x,\theta)$ and $p(\alpha)$ are state-dependent.
-We use the latest accurate polynomial fits of $p(\alpha)$ provided in \cite{Siemonsen:2022} for scalar and vector states, and the analytical approximation for tensor states with $\alpha\ll 1$ calculated in \cite{Brito_2020}.
+where the dimensionless function $g(x,\theta)$ and $p(\alpha)$ are state dependent.
+We use the accurate polynomial fits of $p(\alpha)$ provided in \cite{Siemonsen:2022} for scalar and vector states and the analytical approximation for tensor states with $\alpha\ll 1$ calculated in \cite{Brito_2020}.
 In physical units,

-The function $g(x,\pi/2)$ for various SR states are plotted in Fig.~\ref{density} and their complete expressions are listed in Appendix.~\ref{Appendix_A}.
+The functions $g(x,\pi/2)$ for various SR states are plotted in Fig.~\ref{density} and their complete expressions are listed in Appendix~\ref{Appendix_A}.
 The interested bosonic field has a typical mass